 You do not need a SCUBA certification to enjoy lots of time with the sharks in the surface cages.
 If you are SCUBA certified, you can also use the submersible cages.
 If you are not certified, and want to use the submersible cages, you should get SCUBA certified before this safari.
 The best resources to find SCUBA certification courses near you are the two largest diving certification programs: PADI and NAUI

 Is cage viewing safe for the sharks and people?

 Our goal is to keep our guests safe and also to protect our growing shark population.
 To that end, we teach and ask for responsible shark interactions that do not impact or change the behavior of these magnificent animals.
 We do not use oil, chum or blood.
 A piece of tuna, wrapped in a burlap sack, is all the sharks need to know we have arrived.
 We do not feed the sharks at any time.
 Conservation efforts continue at night when we kick back in the salon and identify who we spent the day with.
 And should you discover that you hung out with a great white shark not yet catalogued, yes, the naming rights are all yours.

 Don’t let a fear of seasickness scare you away!
 For all but the most sensitive, seasickness is rarely a problem in this region.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
-Even those who have experienced seasickness reported that the incredible wildlife and overall experience was well worth the temporary discomfort.
-Read our suggestions for coping with seasickness and contact us if you have any concerns.
+Even those who have experienced seasickness reported that the incredible wildlife and overall experience were well worth the temporary discomfort.
+Read our online suggestions for coping with seasickness and contact us if you have any concerns.